DJ-2805/muscleBot/README.md

 # Muscle Bot
 Arduino powered robot that communicates with the user via Bluetooth and moves from hand movements

+### Use
+The muscle sensor was the main item that we wanted to use on this project.
+We would place it and it's sensors on our hand to detect eletrcic pulses from contracting muscles.
+That would be a trigger to the machine to be prepared to recieve a gesture as a movement in a certain direction.

 # Team
 This project was designed and developed by:
 - David James